(C) 2012, G. Forrest Cook

 A few extra components in the circuit deserve explanation.
 The 100nF capacitors on the cathodes of VT1a, VT1b and VT3/VT4 improve the frequency response of the various amplifier stages.
 The electrolytic capacitors in the various cathode circuits have a fair amount of self inductance that affects their performance at high frequencies and the parallel 100nF capacitors help to pass high frequencies more effectively.
-The 4.7M resistor on the grid of VT1b eliminates scratchy sounds from the bass control by presenting a low current DC connection to ground that bypasses the bass control slider contact.
+The 4.7M resistor on the grid of VT1b eliminates scratchy sounds from the bass control by presenting a high impedance DC connection to ground that bypasses the bass control slider contact.
 The 3nF capacitor on the negative side of the current regulator prevents an oscillation in one of the phase inverter triodes.
-Lastly, the 10nF disk capacitors on the output tube screen grids and output transformer center tap stabilize the circuits by bypassing high frequency signals to ground.
+The 10nF disk capacitors on the 6AQ5 screen grids and output transformer center tap stabilize the circuits by bypassing high frequency signals to ground.

 In the power supply section, the transformer high voltage winding is sent to a center tapped full wave rectifier consisting of two 1N4007 diodes.
 The high voltage DC is dropped through a totem-pole array of resistors and capacitors to produce the voltages used in the amp.
 The 6.3VAC filament supply is rectified by four 1N4002 diodes and filtered by a 470uF capacitor to produce around 7.5VDC.
 The DC voltage drives an amber LED through a 470 ohm current limiting resistor.

 There is an 0.4 ohm resistor in series with the filament winding on the power transformer, this resistor is used to tweak the filament voltage to exactly 6.3VAC.
 Without it, the tubes tend to run a bit hot.
-You may want to adjust or eliminate this resistor to compensate for your local power grid voltage.
+You may want to adjust or eliminate this resistor to compensate for your average local power grid voltage.
 The two 220 ohm resistors across the filament winding reduce the amount of hum that the amp picks up from the filaments.